-Prompt acknowledgement of a complaint reduces the risk of dissatisfaction later in the process.
+Prompt acknowledgement of a complaint reduces the risk of dissatisfaction later in the process, ideally within 3 working days.
 It can help the complainant understand the process and help you manage their expectations.

 What should an acknowledgement include?

 A good acknowledgement will: